cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 - ``bin/send-events.sh`` to generate random user activity events and send them to the stream.

-If both scripts are running at the same time, then some user profiles will be updated at the same time by the Service and by the Flow.
+If both scripts are running at the same time, then some user profiles will be updated at the same time by the Service and by the flow.
 With row-level conflict detection, you would see transaction conflicts in the logs.
 But when the ``profiles`` table uses column-level conflict detection, these conflicts are avoided.